 This course will study general chemical principles including: measurements, matter, atomic structure, the periodic table, chemical bonding, energy, nomenclature, reactions, mass relationships, gases, and solutions.
 This course is often for science, engineering, and pre-professional majors.

-Prerequisite: MTH 56, with a minimum grade of C, and CHM 200, with a minimum grade of C, or one year of high school chemistry.
+Prerequisite: CHM 200, with a minimum grade of C, or one year of high school chemistry, and MTH 56 with a minimum grade

 CHM-251 General Chemistry II